annaritz/CREU-szgene-predictor/README.md

 does a single run with the sinksource+ method with a constant of 1.
 It changes the outfile prefix to -o schizo_motility

+## GIANT Network
+The GIANT networks are tissue specific functional interactomes built from a naive bayes classifier.
+The classifier uses protein interaction, expression, and coexpression data to determine the probability that a tissue specific functional interaction occurs between 2 genes.